 “Casein” means a group of proteins found in milk which is coagulated by enzymes and acid to form cheese.

-“Cement” means a building material that is produced by heating mixtures of limestone and other minerals or additives at high temperatures in a rotary kiln to form clinker, followed by cooling and grinding with blended additives.
-Finished cement is a powder used with water, sand, and gravel to make concrete and mortar.
+“Cement” means a manufactured material that meets the specification standards for Portland cement (such as ASTM C150 (2022), which is incorporated by reference herein) or hydraulic blended cements (such as ASTM C595 (2023), which is incorporated by reference herein), or that meets performance-based standards for functional equivalents of Portland or hydraulic blended cements (such as ASTM C1157 (2023), which is incorporated by reference herein).
+Cement is used to make concrete, masonry cement, plastic (stucco) cement, and mortar cement.

 “Cheese” means a food product derived from milk that is produced in a wide range of flavors, textures, and forms by coagulation of the milk protein casein.